 Google’s software turns recorded voice samples into a spectrogram, or a visual representation of sound.
 The computer then uses common transcribed spectrograms to "train" the system to better recognize this less common type of speech.

 Google partnered with the non-profit organizations ALS Therapy Development Institute (ALS TDI) and ALS Residence Initiative (ALSRI) to record the voices of people who have ALS, a neuro-degenerative condition that can result in the inability to speak and move.

 After learning about the communication needs of people with ALS, Google optimized AI-based algorithms so that mobile phones and computers can more reliably transcribe words spoken by people with speech difficulties.

 Google scientists explain how Project Euphonia will improve accessibility and communications for people with speech impediments.
 Closed captions are available on this video.
-If you are using a mobile phone, please enable captions by clicking on the three small dots.
+If you are using a mobile phone, please enable captions clicking on the gear icon.